jeholymoly/Bulk-Youtube-Summarizer/README.md

 This guide is separated into two main paths: **Windows** (for running with a GUI) and **Termux/Linux** (for running in a command-line environment, like on Android or a server).

-> **Note on Repository Access:** For the `git clone` command to work, this repository must be public.
-If you are working with a private fork, you will need to use an SSH key or a Personal Access Token.

 ### 1. Windows Installation

 This setup is intended for a standard Windows environment.